lazzerex/forg-file-organizer/README.md

 # File Organizer CLI (Forg)

-Introducutng Forg!
+Introducing Forg!
 A fast, efficient command-line tool written in Rust for organizing files by type, date, or custom rules.
 Perfect for cleaning up messy directories and maintaining organized file systems.

 ## Features